rakeshsukla53/Programming-Language/README.md

 similar to fixed stack-dynamic: Storage binding is dynamic but fixed after allocation.
 The memory allocation is done from the heap.

+In C/C++, you can use malloc and calloc to assign and free memory

+Java has fixed dynamic heap memory

+`Heap Dynamic`

+Python supports `Heap Dynamic`.
+Storage and subscript of the array is dynamically defined